MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 For more information about applying provisioning packages during OOBE please continue reading [here](hololens-provisioning.md#apply-a-provisioning-package-to-hololens-during-setup).

 ### Auto-confirm provisioning packages in OOBE
+- Automated process allowing for less user interaction, when the Provisioning Package page is displayed it will automatically apply all packages listed.

 When the provisioning main screen comes up, OOBE will count down 10 seconds before automatically starting applying all provisioning packages.
 Users can still confirm or cancel within this 10 seconds after verifying the packages they expected.

 ### Automatic provisioning without using UI
+- Combined automatic processes for reduced device interactions for provisioning.

 By combining the auto-launch of provisioning from USB devices and the auto-confirmation of provisioning packages, a user can provision HoloLens 2 devices automatically without using the device's UI or even wearing the device.
 You may continue to use the same USB drive and provisioning package for multiple devices.
 This is useful for deploying multiple devices at once in the same area.

 1. [Create a Provisioning Package](hololens-provisioning.md) using [Windows Configuration Designer](https://www.microsoft.com/store/productId/9NBLGGH4TX22).